Teaching & Learning - Primary

 In Grades 1-5 in the Lower School, our students are engaged in learning that inspires them to want to investigate further, to understand more fully, to apply learning and to become enthusiastic and passionate participants in their varying environments; school, local, global and virtual.

 Our students come together from a diversity of cultures, nationalities, experiences, understandings, linguistic backgrounds and identities.
-We aim to use a global perspective as our context for learning, engaging our students in reflection on their place, role and responsibility as participants within this diverse environment both within and outside of school and to be resilient throughout life.
+As a PYP Authorized school, we aim to use a global perspective as our context for learning, engaging our students in reflection on their place, role and responsibility as participants within this diverse environment both within and outside of school and to be resilient throughout life.

 At ISL, we recognise and respect the diversity of our learners in terms of background, culture, language, gender, interests, readiness to learn, modes and rates of learning, confidence and independence as learners.

 All learning at ISL is governed by 8 Key Principles that are aligned with the Primary Years Programme (PYP).
 We believe that: